Bernadette Soubirous: Places

 The town of Lourdes where Bernadette grew up and had her visions has become a major international pilgrimage site attracting millions of visitors each year.
 Several churches and infrastructures were built around the cave where the apparitions occurred, forming together the Sanctuary of Our Lady of Lourdes.
 The sanctuary is reputed for the Lourdes water streaming inside the cave from a spring discovered by Bernadette during the apparitions, which is said to have healing properties, attracting many sick pilgrims.
 The most recent church in the sanctuary is the St. Bernadette Church, completed in 1988.
 The sanctuary also has a museum called the St. Bernadette Museum, dedicated to the history of the apparitions.
 In the city center of Lourdes, pilgrims can visit the house where Bernadette was born and the room where her family was staying at the time of the apparitions.

 Hundreds of Lourdes grottos were built all over the world after the apparitions to allow believers to venerate Our Lady of Lourdes in their own countries, specially those who could not afford to make the expensive and long trip to Lourdes.
-These replicas of the original cave where the apparitions occurred recreate the scenes of the apparitions, usually with a statue of Our Lady of Lourdes in a niche and a statue of Bernadette on her kneels and praying or holding a candle.
+These replicas of the original cave where the apparitions occurred recreate the scenes of the apparitions, usually with a statue of Our Lady of Lourdes in a niche and a statue of Bernadette on her knees and praying or holding a candle.

-The Espace Bernadette Soubirous Nevers, the convent in the French town of Nevers where Bernadette Soubirous spent the rest of her life some years after the apparitions, is dedicated to her memory.
+The Espace Bernadette Soubirous Nevers, is dedicated to her memory.
 This is where her body has been kept after her death.
 Her body is now exposed for the veneration of visitors.
 The city of Nevers also has a museum dedicated to the life of Bernadette, called the "Bernadette Museum".

-Several churches, shrines and catholic schools are named after St. Bernadette all over the world.
+Numerous churches, shrines and Catholic schools are named after St. Bernadette all over the world.
+The first church in Europe to be dedicated to her was the Church of Our Lady of Victories and St Bernadette at Ensbury Park, Bournemouth, southwest England: it was under construction at the time of her canonisation and opened in 1934.